 Restore Controlfile from RMAN backup

-Now connect with RMAN and restore controlfile from controlfile Backup using following.
+Now connect with RMAN and restore controlfile from controlfile Backup using the following.

 $ rman target/ RMAN> restore controlfile from ‘/u01/backup/o1_mf_s_1013679379_glqyxx3b_.bkp’; Starting restore at 15-JUL-19 using target database control file instead of recovery catalog allocated channel: ORA_DISK_1 channel ORA_DISK_1: SID=20 device type=DISK channel ORA_DISK_1: restoring control file channel ORA_DISK_1: restore complete, elapsed time: 00:00:03 output file name=/u01/app/oracle/oradata/db11g/control01.ctl output file name=/u01/app/oracle/fast_recovery_area/db11g/control02.ctl output file name=/u01/app/oracle/control03.ctl Finished restore at 15-JUL-19

-After restoration of controlfile now mount the Database
+After the restoration of controlfile now mount the Database